danijar/modurale/INSTALL.md

 Now that we have all the dependencies available, we can generate the main project.
 It should find all libraries now.

-1. Start CMake and select `<repository>/src/` as source and a temporary directory such as `<repository>/build/` as binary directory.
+1. Start CMake and select `<repository>/src/` both as source and binary directory.
 2. Click <kbd>Configure</kbd> and select your compiler, for example *Visual Studio 12 2013*.
 Don't be afraid of the errors.
 3. Click <kbd>Configure</kbd> again.
 There shouldn't be any errors this time.
 4. Click <kbd>Generate</kbd> and close CMake.

-Your project is now set up in the binary directory you selected.
+Your project is now set up in the `<repository>/src/` directory.